In this election year, join us in a conversation about issues facing Missouri

 You are a crucial part of this conversation.

-Today, The Star is asking you, our subscribers, what issues are most important this election year.
+Today, The Star is asking you, our readers, what issues are most important this election year.
 We also want to know what questions you have for the Influencers.
 Your feedback will help us set the course of the conversation through Election Day, as we survey the Influencers and bring them together for live public events to discuss solutions to the challenges you identify.

 This is an important election year in Missouri.
 We hope you will join us in keeping the conversation focused on the issues that matter most.